Bridging Wellness & Fandom

 Success metrics: at least 60% of participants report feeling less stressed after engaging in the activity, and at least 50% express interest in doing the activity again.

-Questions to tailor self-care recommendations based on needs.
+Onboarding Questionnaire: Questions to tailor self-care recommendations based on needs.

-Guided evidence-based exercises reframed as anime quests.
+Interactive 'Trainings': Guided evidence-based exercises reframed as anime quests.

-Simple achievement badges to reinforce every win.
+Progress + Rewards: Simple achievement badges to reinforce every win.

-Custom “Protagonist” avatar that evolves with progress.
+Avatar Creator: Custom “Protagonist” avatar that evolves with progress.

 The perfect place to test our MVP?
 A hectic anime convention.
 It would let us reach the most fans — right at the moment when they often feel overwhelmed.
-If 60% of fans feel better after a stress-reducing activity and want more, we’ll know we’re on the right track.
+If 60% of fans feel calmer after a stress-reducing activity and want more, we’ll know we’re on the right track.

 Rapid Prototyping